amatogiuseppe/frontend_test/README.md

-# Frontend hiring test :
-# Price Trends Prediction App
+# Frontend test : Price Trends Prediction App

 This application allows users to view price trends for raw materials based on selected dates.
 It utilizes a mock API server to fetch price trend data.